-Figure 91.
+Figure 94.
 Configuring the local interface.
 The IPv6 tab.
 The Dynamic IPv6 Addresses section.

-Parameter Description Dynamic IPv6 Addresses Mode of dynamic IPv6 address assignment Select the needed value from the drop-down list.
-Disable : clients' IPv6 addresses are assigned manually.
-Stateful : the built-in DHCPv6 server of the router allocates addresses from the range specified in the Start IPv6 and End IPv6 fields.
-Stateless : clients themselves configure IPv6 addresses using the prefix.
+Parameter Description Dynamic IPv6 Addresses Mode of dynamic IPv6 address assignment Disable: Clients' IPv6 addresses are assigned manually.
+Stateful: The built-in DHCPv6 server of the router allocates addresses from the range specified in the Start IPv6 and End IPv6 fields.
+Also when this value is selected, the Static IP Addresses section is displayed on the tab.
+Stateless: Clients themselves configure IPv6 addresses using the prefix.
 Start IPv6 The start IPv6 address of the address pool used by the DHCPv6 server to distribute addresses to clients.
 End IPv6 The end IPv6 address of the address pool used by the DHCPv6 server to distribute addresses to clients.
 Lease time The lifetime of IPv6 addresses provided to clients.
 The field is available for editing if the Static value is selected from the Mode of local IPv6 address assignment list in the Local IPv6 Address section.